kasperschmidt/TDOSE/README.md

 ## Installing TDOSE

 TDOSE does not require any installation.
-Simply cloning the TDOSE GitHub repository (or downloading one of the releses from https://github.com/kasperschmidt/TDOSE/releases) and importing the scripts should be enough.
+Simply cloning the TDOSE GitHub repository (or downloading one of the releases from https://github.com/kasperschmidt/TDOSE/releases) and importing the scripts should be enough.
 Hence, TDOSE is "installed" by doing:
 ```
 git clone https://github.com/kasperschmidt/TDOSE.git